cncf/kubernetes-community-days/README.md

 ### Terms

 * As of June 2025 - KCDs should be no larger than 500 people.
-In 2026 Tier 2 (the most-established tier) organizing teams are allowed to cap their tickets up to 600 registrations, which includes speakers and sponsors.
+In 2026 Tier 2 ("Independent Tier" in 2027) (the most-established tier) organizing teams are allowed to cap their tickets up to 600 registrations, which includes speakers and sponsors.
 * When applying, please make sure your KCD will not be competing with a [CNCF or LF hosted event](https://events.linuxfoundation.org/about/calendar/) in regards to the same city, or within 2 months of an event in your country like a KubeDay or a KubeCon + CloudNativeCon.
 * There is a minimum of 3 organizers required to host a KCD, and each should be from different organizations to promote vendor neutrality.
 * Every organizer should have an account on [Cloud Native Community Groups](https://community.cncf.io/)